 I'm very cautious about overfunding a 529.
 You'll need to do some projections and decide if you want to also fund a separate taxable account earmarked for college.
 A Coverdell ESA can be used for private school for all ages, too.

-If you have the opportunity and desire for side income, you can set up a second (solo) 401k, too.Our passion is protecting clients and others from predatory and ignorant advisors.
-Fox & Co CPAs, Fox & Co Wealth Mgmt.
-270-247-6087
+If you have the opportunity and desire for side income, you can set up a second (solo) 401k, too.My passion is protecting clients and others from predatory and ignorant advisors 270-247-6087 for CPA clients (we are Flat Fee for both CPA & Fee-Only Financial Planning)

 -